sameone-nobady/recast-post-processing/README.md

 AGPL-3.0 LICENSE || Please read LICENSE for more information.

 ## TO-DO
+- Better event registration, response streaming and overall visualization, avoiding conflict with other generations
 - Prefills
 - Text Completion Support
 - Conditional Pass Triggers based on ST-script
+- First Pass to decide the order and which Passes will be used for the upcoming generation
 - Advanced Prompt Control and role management Options
+- Remove editable diffs
+- Stop sequence doesn't trigger pipelines.